apache/lucene-site/content/pages/core/discussion.md

 ### Developer Discussion: dev@lucene.apache.org

-This is the list where participating developers of the Java Lucene project meet and discuss issues concerning Lucene/Solr internals, code changes/additions, etc.
+This is the list where participating developers of the Java Lucene project meet and discuss issues concerning Lucene internals, code changes/additions, etc.

-***NOTE:*** _Please do not send mail to this list with usage questions or configuration questions and problems; that is what the java-user and solr-user mailing lists are for._
+***NOTE:*** _Please do not send mail to this list with usage questions or configuration questions and problems; that is what the java-user mailing list is for._

 - Subscribe: [dev-subscribe](mailto:dev-subscribe@lucene.apache.org)
 - Unsubscribe: [dev-unsubscribe](mailto:dev-unsubscribe@lucene.apache.org)